-We are thrilled to reveal our 2019 Festival lineup!
+We are thrilled to reveal the 2019 Texas Book Festival author lineup!
 Our 2019 Festival lineup features a diverse array of topics, genres, and writers, including acclaimed poets, illustrators, and bestselling authors of both fiction and nonfiction.

 As one of the largest literary festivals in the country, we are proud to showcase both national and Texas authors, including debut and bestselling writers, renowned chefs, beloved children’s illustrators and authors, and more.